oheger/stream-sync/README.md

 namespace) is used or the standard property if unspecified.

 ### Examples and use cases
+**Sync a local directory to an external USB hard disk**

+This should be a frequent use case, in which some local work is saved on an external hard disk.
+The command line is pretty straight-forward, as the target drive can be accessed like a local drive; e.g. under Windows it is assigned a drive letter.
+The only problem is that if the file system on the external drive is FAT32, it may be necessary to explicitly specify a time zone in which last-modified timestamps are interpreted (refer to the description of local directories for more information).
+For this purpose, the _time-zone_ option needs to be provided:

+`Sync C:\data\work D:\backup\work --dst-time-zone UTC+02:00`

 **Do not remove archived data**

 Consider the case that a directory structure stores the data of different